Dood3/walkthrough-s-/minotaur.md

 ![PIC_FTP2](https://user-images.githubusercontent.com/93183445/140650455-e0da12ec-90bd-451b-978c-88a7b2a8506e.png)

-Aaaand we got the fist flag!!!
+Aaaand I got the fist flag!!!

 keep_in_mind.txt (this info will come in handy a bit later):
 <code>Not to forget, he forgets a lot of stuff, that's why he likes to keep things on a timer ... literally